Login

 Caliper

-A caliper is a useful tool that determines the outside diameter of the male thread, and the inside diameter of the female thread.
-Applying the caliper will provide you with the most accurate measurements, however, if you don&#;t have one, you may use a straight steel ruler.
-Nevertheless, you may use the innovative digital caliper for easier work.
+A caliper is a useful tool for determining the outside diameter of male threads and the inside diameter of female threads.
+While using a caliper yields the most accurate measurements, a straight steel ruler can serve as an alternative.
+Modern digital calipers are available for easier measuring.

 Pitch Gauge

-A pitch gauge is a tool that helps to determine the pipe threads per inch.
-This tool determines the distance between the threads for the metric pipe threads.
+A pitch gauge helps measure threads per inch for pipe fittings.
+This tool also determines the spacing between threads for metric pipe threads.

 Identifying Types Of Threads

-The other aspect you should know is the pitch.
-Thread pitch is the space among threads.
-To determine it, you should use a gauge pitch tool or caliper to identify the distance between the threads according to the length of the fitting.
-Metric threads are identified by the millimetric distance between them, while the other pitch of the thread is determined by the number of threads per inch.
-For instance, the distance between threads is 1 millimeter, so the pitch is 1 millimeter.
+Another key aspect to understand is thread pitch, which refers to the space between threads.
+This can be measured using a pitch gauge or caliper.
+Metric threads are measured by the millimeter distance between them, while other threads are measured by the number of threads per inch.
+For instance, if the distance between threads is 1 millimeter, the pitch is also 1 millimeter.

 Parallel threads types: